jordan-bentley97/Sharp-Shooter/README.md

-Sharp-Shooter is a FPS game made in Unity following [this course](https://www.udemy.com/course/unitycourse2/) with extra levels, enemies and polish added by me!
+Sharp-Shooter is a FPS game made in Unity following [this course](https://www.udemy.com/course/unitycourse2/) with extra levels, enemies and polish added by me.

 Releasing soon